 Is Relocating Elderly Parents the Right Move?

 So, the question remains: Do we move our aging parents so we can keep a closer eye on them, or do we stumble along with visits and long-distance caregiving?
 I wish I could say which is best.
 I tell my readers that both options are imperfect and will present difficulties.
 Every situation is different, every family is different, and every senior is different.
-You will probably face resistance and your elder will likely be unhappy, at least for a little while, no matter what you do.
+Some elderly parents refuse to move despite their obvious struggles and growing isolation.
+Others just need some convincing and plenty of time to adapt.
+You will probably face some degree of resistance and your elder will likely be unhappy, at least for a little while, no matter what you do.

-If possible, plan early and talk with them about future desires and possibilities before significant health problems develop or a death occurs.
-Ask questions like, “What do you think you’d want to do if you can’t live alone safely anymore?” and “What would you want for your surviving spouse if you were to pass away?”
+If possible, plan early and talk with Mom and Dad about future desires and possibilities before significant health problems develop or a death occurs.
+Ask questions like, “What do you think you’d want to do if you couldn’t live alone safely anymore?” and “What would you want for your surviving spouse if you were to pass away?”
 These are difficult things to discuss, but it helps ensure everyone is thinking realistically about the future and gives your family a chance to get on the same page.

-Depending on how far off a decision like this is, you may encourage your parent(s) to tour a few senior living facilities in their own area and in yours while they’re visiting.
+Depending on how far off a decision like this is, you may encourage your parent(s) to tour a few senior living facilities in their own area and in yours whenever they visit.
 It can’t hurt to educate yourselves about the options that are available.

 As with all things involving aging loved ones, communicating about and preparing for the inevitable early on can make a big difference.
 Change is difficult for most people, and it seems to get harder as we get older.
 If you throw dementia into the mix, you’ll really have a challenge on your hands.
 The early stages of discussion and planning are usually easier because a permanent decision doesn’t have to be made yet.
-But when real life happens, be warned that they may totally change their minds or even deny that they ever agreed to relocating.
+But when real life happens, be warned that Mom and Dad may totally change their minds or even deny that they ever agreed to relocate.

 Elder Care Decisions Are Never Easy

 Aging may not be for sissies, but neither is caregiving.
-You will face serious hurdles no matter what decision you make.
-If incompetence is a factor, it’s likely you will have to make the decision for them, and they won’t like that.
+You will face serious hurdles no matter what decision you and your aging parents make.
+If cognitive decline has rendered your parent(s) incompetent, it’s likely you will have to make the decision for them, and they won’t like that.
 You’ll second guess yourself all the way through.
-But, if you make choices with your loved ones’ wellbeing in mind, then that’s all you can do.
-Just be sure to make your mental and physical health deciding factors as well.
+But, if you make choices with your loved ones’ best interests in mind, then that’s all you can do.
+Just be sure to make your own mental and physical health priorities as well.
 Everyone isn’t going to be pleased all the time.
 All you can do is your best.

 Be kind.
 Be thoughtful.
 Realize that your loved ones have agency and choices as long as they are mentally competent.
 It’s likely that they’ll make decisions you don’t agree with along the way.
 Talk things over with a counselor, social worker, geriatric care manager or spiritual advisor if that helps you.
-Talk to other caregivers so you can share your situation and get advice from people who have walked this road before.
+Join a support group or online forum to talk with other family caregivers so you can share your situation and get advice from people who have walked this road before.
 Then do what you must do.
 Let your elders stay where they want and do your best to deliver long-distance care, or move them closer to you and help them adjust as much as possible.
 Whatever you decide, just remember that your best effort is good enough.